nextflow-io/website/content/blog/2016/developing-bioinformatics-pipeline-across-multiple-environments.md

 #### Load Sharing Facility (LSF)

-For running the same pipeline in the MareNostrum HPC enviroment, taking advantage of the MPI standard to deploy my workload, I first created a wrapper script (for example `bsc-wrapper.sh`) declaring the resources that I want to reserve for the pipeline execution:
+For running the same pipeline in the MareNostrum HPC environment, taking advantage of the MPI standard to deploy my workload, I first created a wrapper script (for example `bsc-wrapper.sh`) declaring the resources that I want to reserve for the pipeline execution: